chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 ### Regret
 When I think of regret related to poker, the first thing that comes to mind is often "Wow you should've played way more hands in 2010 when poker was so easy".
 Others may regret big folds or bluffs or calls that didn't work out well.

 Here we will look at the mathematical concept of regret.
 Regret is a measure of how well you could have done compared to some alternative.
+Alternatively phrased, what you would have done in some situation instead.

 $$ Regret = u(Alternative Strategy) - u(Current Strategy) $$